CryptoDashboard/Grafana_CryptoDashBoard/README.md

 - Install all the requirements
 - Edit config file to your needs
 - Enable UDP in Grafana config
-- Create Crypto DB in influxDB
+- Create a DB named Crypto in influxDB
 - Setup a crontab / scheduled task to run Portfolio.php every 1min.
 - Import the example Dashboard in Grafana or create your own.